 When not to start potty training

-Sometimes, the choice is taken out of parents’ hands, but whenever it’s possible, it can be helpful to try to avoid starting potty training at the same time that your toddler is facing other big changes, like switching to her own bedroom, or switching to a big kid bed, starting a new daycare or preschool, or just after the arrival of a new baby sibling.
-If you know there are a lot of big changes coming up in her life soon, trying to stagger them can be helpful.
+Sometimes, the choice is taken out of parents’ hands, but whenever it’s possible, it can be helpful to try to avoid starting potty training at the same time that your toddler is facing other big changes, like switching to their own bedroom, or switching to a big kid bed, starting a new daycare or preschool, or just after the arrival of a new baby sibling.
+If you know there are a lot of big changes coming up in their life soon, trying to stagger them can be helpful.

 The bottom line

-Every child develops at her own pace, so even if most children have the physical skills to begin potty training around 18 months, it’s likely that they’ll take a bit longer to develop in other areas.
+Every child develops at their own pace, so even if most children have the physical skills to begin potty training around 18 months, it’s likely that they’ll take a bit longer to develop in other areas.
 Your little one’s pediatrician or other healthcare provider will be able to provide his or her opinion on when is the right time to start potty training, and will be able to give you a better idea about when Baby might be ready.

 - N. Kaerts, G. Van Hal, A. Vermandel, J.J.
 Wyndaele.
 “Readiness signs used to determine the proper moments to start toilet training: a review of the literature.”
 Neurology and Urodynamics.
 31(4): 437-40.
 Web.
 April 2012.